Dual strategies theory: Dominance

 The oldest of the two strategies, Dominance is identified with a desire for authority, control, and power.
 It is associated with tactics that include the use of force, threat, selfish withholding of resources and general intimidation.
 Dominance is a status gaining strategy that has been observed in many species including primates and particularly chimpanzees who are one of the closest primate species genetically to humans.
 In humans, dominance is also associated with negative personality traits such as hubristic pride less focus on others, and a reduction in prosocial behaviors.
-Dominance is less stable than prestige in human as followers can resist and coordinate to reduce or suppress the dominant leader's power.
+Dominance is less stable than prestige in humans as followers can resist and coordinate to reduce or suppress the dominant leader's power.

 Prestige

 Prestige is identified with a desire for the admiration, respect, and elevated status.
 It is associated with tactics that include freely sharing desirable traits, expertise, collaboration, and moral grandstanding in order to gain higher social status.
 Prestige is linked to positive traits such as authentic pride.
 Prestige appears to be unique to humans and the development of prestige is linked to the development of larger and more intricate social structures.
-Prestige based leadership is more stable and long term as it produces mutually beneficial outcomes for followers and the leader.
+Prestige-based leadership is more stable and long term as it produces mutually beneficial outcomes for followers and the leader.